Accenture/reactive-interaction-gateway/examples/channels-example/README.md

 ## Quick start

 If you want to just quickly start the application and see what's going on run `sh ./run-compose.sh`.
-Script just builds docker image for each component, runs compose file and registers needed REST API.
-Once scrip is done you can visit `http://localhost:3000`.
+Script builds docker image for each component, runs compose file and registers needed REST API.
+Once script is done you can visit `http://localhost:3000`.

 ## Manual start